uhop/stream-json/README.md

 ## Release History

+- 0.2.1 *added utilities to filter objects on the fly.*
 - 0.2.0 *new faster parser, formal unit tests, added utilities to assemble objects on the fly.*
 - 0.1.0 *bug fixes, more documentation.*
 - 0.0.5 *bug fixes.*